facebook/react-native-website/docs/appstate.md

 This event is received when the app state has changed.
 The listener is called with one of [the current app state values](appstate#app-states).

+### `memoryWarning`

+This event is used in the need of throwing memory warning or releasing it.

 ### `focus`

 [Android only] Received when the app gains focus (the user is interacting with the app).